WhaddaMakers/Whaddy-Nightlight/README.md

   }
   ```
 ### Uploading and checking the program
-You're now ready to upload the code!
+You are now ready to upload the code!
 Hit the upload button and wait until the program is compiled and uploaded.
 The nightlight should turn on when you cover the light sensor with your hand.
-If you're encountering any issue check the serial monitor to see if the board was able to give correct readings from the B1750 dgital light intensity sensor.
+If you're encountering any issue, check the serial monitor to see if the board was able to give correct readings from the B1750 dgital light intensity sensor.

 ## Soldering and assembling the electronics
-#### Overview of the Ingredients
+#### Overview of the ingredients

 ![INGREDIENTS](./pictures/1.jpg)

 #### Overview of the Tools
 ![TOOLS](./pictures/2.jpg)

-#### Step 1: Cut off or desloder the ICSP pins from the Arduino Nano.
+#### Step 1: Cut off or desolder the ICSP pins from the Arduino Nano.
 We do this to save some space in the 3D printed case.
 CUT OFF

 ![CutOff](./pictures/3.jpg)